Gaspard‘s Foxtrot: Concert for Primary Schools

 12 individual lessons with accompanying short videos, written and presented by Lucy Drever, and focusing on various aspects of the programme.
 Available here (a password will be sent to you once you have signed up).

 This session will be delivered by Lucy Drever, concert presenter, who has also written the resources.
 The session will provide an introduction to the resources, useful tips and tricks, and an opportunity to ask questions.

-Lucy Drever will host two live sessions online in advance of the concert!
+Lucy Drever will host four live sessions online in advance of the concert!
 Expect fun and games, links to the resources, what to expect from the concert and some special RSNO guests.

-(This session is repeated – you do not need to attend both.)
+(This session is repeated – please only attend one.)